 The Provost will endeavor to make a final decision within twenty-one (21) business days of receipt of the appeal.
 The Provost has discretion to take any and all actions that the Provost determines to be in the interest of a fair and just decision.
 The Provost shall issue a written statement of the resolution of the appeal, including any changes made, to the Title IX Coordinator, the Deputy Title IX Coordinator for Human Resources, the Complainant, and the Respondent.
 If the Provost determines that the Respondent has not violated the Title IX Policy, the matter will be closed.
 If there is a final determination that there was a Title IX policy violation, a faculty Respondent will be subject to disciplinary action.
-A faculty Handbook.
+A faculty respondent may have additional rights pursuant to the UAH Faculty Handbook.